naturally gluten-free , dairy-free

 Making the poppy seed layer.
 Grind poppy seeds.
 (Coffee grinder works well).
 Mix with the melted butter, 1/4 cup of sugar, 3 egg yolks, plums, the raisins, rum, orange/lemon peel, pinch of salt and the juice of the orange or lemon.
 Beat the 3 egg whites until stiff.
 Gently fold it into the poppy seed mixture.

 Spread the poppyseed mixture onto a lightly buttered baking pan (8×11.5×2″).
 Gently spread the apple mixture on top of the poppy seed mixture and place the dish in the preheated oven.
 Bake for 40 minutes.

 Walnut/egg white toping: Have the ground walnuts ready.
 By the end of the 40 minutes, beat the 4 egg whites until stiff.
-Gently fold in the walnuts and the 1/4 cup of sugar.
+Gently fold in the walnuts and the 1/4 cup of sugar or more.
 Spread this mixture on top of the apples and put the dish back into the oven at 250F (120C) for another 30-40 minutes.

 Let it cool and settle.
 Serve at room temperature.

 Text and photos by twincitiesherbs.com